johnsaigle/conda-to-poetry/README.md

 ## Known Issues

-- The script may not convert the `authors` section correctly.
+- May not convert the `authors` section correctly.
+- May not get the python version needed
+- If the conda author didn't specify versions, `poetry` may take a long time to resolve several dependencies with version `*`